wis3guy/HalClient.Net/ReadMe.md

 `Headers` | Exposes the `Headers` collection of the underlying `HttpClient` instance.
 `MaxResponseContentBufferSize` | Exposes the `MaxResponseContentBufferSize` property of the underlying `HttpClient` instance.
 `Timeout` | Exposes the `Timeout ` property of the underlying `HttpClient` instance.
-`ApiRootResourceCachingBehavior ` | Tells the `HalClientFactory` wether or not the API's root resource should be cached.
+`ApiRootResourceCachingBehavior ` | Tells the `HalHttpClientFactory` wether or not the API's root resource should be cached.
-`ParseBehavior` | Tells the `IHalClient` instance wether or not error responses should be parsed.

-###ApiRootResourceCachingBehavior
+####ApiRootResourceCachingBehavior
 Most HAL based API's expose their entry points as links in the root response.
 In order to embrace this paradigm, it is possible to have the `HalHttpClientFactory` retrieve and cache the root response for future reference.

 Possible options for this property are: